imodpasteur/ZOLA-3D/README.md

 Nvidia CUDA 8 must be installed and included in the path.
 Follow instructions on https://developer.nvidia.com/cuda-80-ga2-download-archive.
-Please make sure `nvcc -v` is operational from the terminal.
+Please make sure `nvcc --version` is operational from the terminal.
-We haven't yet tested CUDA 9.
-Any feedback is very welcome.

 ## Installation